-'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down
+Millions brace for more layoffs, hunger and utility shutoffs as stimulus talks break down

 “The news [Tuesday] was crushing for small businesses like myself.
 I may have to look my workers in the eye soon and lay them off,” Benz said, who choked up as he described how many of these workers have been with him for years since he started the business in 2005.

+Benz said he leans Republican but he said he believes the GOP has let small businesses down.

+“I feel like the Democrats came to the table and the Republicans did not meet them in the middle,” he said.
+“PPP was a lifesaver.
+It saved jobs.
+It saved people from going bankrupt.
+I don’t see how small businesses can make it another month or two.”

 There are plenty of other badly derailed industries that have received little of the attention given to airlines.
 Restaurants are in a particularly tough spot with the National Restaurant Association warning 40 percent may be forced to close forever in the next six months.
-Many restaurants have been surviving because of outdoor dining, but that will change in many parts of the country with winter.
-Restaurant owners expressed dismay over Trump’s tweet Tuesday calling the negotiations off.
+Many restaurants have been surviving because of outdoor dining, but that will change in many parts of the country during the winter.
+Restaurant owners expressed dismay over Trump’s tweet calling the negotiations off.

 “I couldn’t believe it when I saw Trump’s tweet,” said Jean-Francois Flechet, founder of Taste of Belgium restaurant in Cincinnati.
 “I think it’s really terrible to put politics above the welfare of millions and millions of small businesses.”

-Flechet says the only reason the restaurant is still in business is because of the PPP, but the money ran out for him in August.
+Flechet says the only reason the restaurant is still in business is because of the PPP loan, but the money ran out for him in August.
 He was counting on more financial support to help him survive the winter.

 Taste of Belgium employs close to 300 workers and Flechet knows those families are depending on him.
-But there are so many unknowns for small business right now: Will cases flare up again?
+But there are many unknowns for the small business: Will cases flare up again?
 Will he have to close again?
 Will customers keep coming in the winter to eat in tents?
 Now he’s nervous that if Trump loses the election, there won’t be any more aid until February, at the earliest.

 “If Trump loses, we know he’s a sore loser.
 He might veto more aid,” Flechet said.
 “This money is really for survival.
 If they did another round of PPP, it makes it easier to keep everybody employed and everybody spends money and that helps to maintain the economy.”